7anekaha/go-restful-api/README.md

 # TotalCoder - Assignment 17 - Rest API with MongoDB and InMemoryDB
-The assignment is to create a REST API with three endpoints using MongoDNB and InMemoryDB.
+The assignment is to create a REST API with three endpoints using MongoDB and InMemoryDB.
+(In the assigment a mongo uri was provided but I used a docker container to run MongoDB instead.)

+Doing this assignment I learned:
+- How TestMain works in Go
+- How to use [testcontainers](https://golang.testcontainers.org/) to test MongoDB
+- How to overrride UnmarshalJSON to add a custom validation

-Endoints:
+## Endoints:
 1. POST /mongodb - To fetch data from MongoDB
 Request Body:
 ```json